michael22leeapp/cyclistic-analysis-case-study/README.md

 Analyze how casual riders and annual members use Cyclistic bikes differently to support a marketing strategy that converts casual riders into annual members.

-**Guiding question**: How do we convert casual riders into annual members?
+**Guiding question**: How do I convert casual riders into annual members?

 **Key stakeholders**: Lily Moreno (Director of marketing), Cyclistic executives, marketing analytics team, customers